Solidie/solidie/readme.md

 ## Solidie

-Digital content stock plguin for WordPress.
+Digital content showcase and sales plugin for WordPress.

+## Production Deployment
+If you are here to get the production build, please [download from WordPress Plugin Directory](https://wordpress.org/plugins/solidie/).
+Or choose one from the release section in this repository.

 ## Dev environment setup
 - Open terminal at <kbd>~/wp-content/plugins/</kbd> directory